-These dynamics do not immediately translate to multiparty systems, where parties---rather than individual candidates---are the primary actors, and where the path to power often involves coalition-building.
+These dynamics differ substantially in multiparty systems, where parties---rather than individual candidates---are the primary actors, and where the path to power often involves coalition-building.
 In proportional representation systems, electoral success does not guarantee executive authority.
 Campaign strategies must therefore account for post-election negotiations: overly negative campaigning, especially toward ideologically adjacent actors, may damage coalition prospects \parencite{walterExplainingUseAttack2015}.
-Moreover, voters in such systems have more alternatives, which increases the risk of defection in response to negativity \parencite{walterUnintendedConsequencesNegative2019, galassoPositiveSpilloversNegative2023, mendozaFleetingAllureDark2024}.
+Moreover, voters in such systems have more alternatives, which increases the risk of defection in response to negativity: negative attacks may destabilize the target while benefiting uninvolved third parties rather than the attacker \parencite{walterUnintendedConsequencesNegative2019,galassoPositiveSpilloversNegative2023, mendozaFleetingAllureDark2024}.

 Under these conditions, familiar predictors like electoral competitiveness or incumbency offer limited explanatory power.
 Parties with few votes may still enter government through coalition deals, and the conventional incumbent--challenger divide becomes less relevant.
 A more useful distinction is coalition potential---the likelihood that a party will be included in government \parencite{elmelund-praestekaerAmericanNegativityGeneral2010, walterWhenGlovesCome2013}.
 This shifts the incentives: parties with governing prospects must balance criticism with the need to remain viable coalition partners, while those without such prospects can more freely adopt confrontational styles.